ticky/psxdata/README.md

 # PSX Data

-A collection of tools to serialize data provided by the PSX Data Center, as well as data dumps intended for reference
+Data and tools for serializing data provided by the PSX Data Center